swilliams1022/SQL/README.md

 INSERT INTO Clothing VALUES (4, "shoes", 14, 40, 4);
 INSERT INTO Clothing VALUES (5, "accessories", 28, 10, 5);
 SELECT * FROM Clothing ORDER BY aisle;

+--How much inventory do I have?
 CREATE TABLE Sold (id INTEGER PRIMARY KEY, name TEXT, quantity_sold INTEGER, price_of_each INTEGER, total INTEGER);
 INSERT INTO Sold VALUES (1, "shirts", 3, 15, 45);
 INSERT INTO Sold VALUES (2, "pants", 4, 29, 116);
 INSERT INTO Sold VALUES (3, "coats", 3, 59, 177);
 INSERT INTO Sold VALUES (4, "shoes", 3, 40, 120);
 INSERT INTO Sold VALUES (5, "accessories", 2, 10, 20);

+--Display all the clothing I sold grouped together.
 SELECT * FROM Sold;
 SELECT SUM (quantity_sold) FROM Sold;

+--Display how much money I made in total.
 SELECT SUM (total) FROM Sold;